 There was a whistle from a horn high up on the side of a grinding facility and everyone standing around by a side door started to file inside.
 The first shift must have started.
 No more cars were arriving.
-It was only a few minutes later that Emily dragged me from my hiding place and out across the now-still lot towards Simon’s car.
+It was only a few minutes later that Emily dragged me from our hiding place and out across the now-still lot towards Simon’s car.

 “How the hell did you know how to do that?”
 I asked incredulously.

-“The internet” Emily replied matter-of-factly.
+“The internet,” Emily replied matter-of-factly.
 She seemed extremely proud of herself.

-“Good job he has a rubbish old-fashioned car.
-He really needs an alarm” Emily added as she fiddled with something underneath the steering console.
+“Good job he has a rubbish, old-fashioned car.
+He really needs an alarm,” Emily added as she fiddled with something underneath the steering console.
 There was a grunt and the engine started to run.
 “Get in!
 Don’t forget my suitcase!
 Lets go!”
 Emily demanded and she was already backing out of the space as I jumped in and closed the passenger door.

 “Seatbelt!”
 Emily chided as she slipped quietly out of the parking lot.
 As soon as we had turned onto the road away from the factory Emily revved and, with wheels spinning, we took off towards the town centre.